 National Autistic Society:

-Charity providing information about autism and Asperger’s Syndrome, and campaigning on behalf of people with autism.
+Charity providing information about Autism, and campaigning on behalf of people with autism.